jacopoRodeschini/Statistica-1/README.md

 ## Structure of lesson
 > which topics are discussed:

-For the entire course we will use the following [dataset](https://elearning15.unibg.it/course/view.php?id=3877): HOSPITAL.CSV
+For the entire course, we will use the following [dataset](https://elearning15.unibg.it/course/view.php?id=3877): HOSPITAL.CSV

 - **Lesson 1:** 1) Brief introduction to T and RStudio; 2) Begin with R (the basic commands); 3) Load .csv files; 4) Read tables; 5) Explore variables and structure 6) IF / ELSE;